Transipedia/KaMRaT/README.md

 Besides, we recommend users to choose k as an odd number, to avoid confounding one k-mer with its reverse complement counterpart in unstranded data.
 For example, in the situation k=6, 6-mers such as AAATTT lose information of their strandedness.

 ## Modifications since Version 1.1.0
+This section describes modifications from release KaMRaT `v1.1.0` (both on GitHub and DockerHub) to the current version of GitHub `master` branch and DockerHub image tagged `latest`.

+We will update this section to "None" when the next KaMRaT version is released.

 ### KaMRaT index
 Bugfix:
 - revCompFastq.pl line 39 should be `if($i % 4 == 3) {` (since commit 99ad207e9f17b798fd245aef5581bed0e76c1333).